Effective Catalog Policy

 Course Withdrawal Policy

-Students who officially withdraw from a class or classes any time prior to the date listed in the College Calendar will receive a grade of "W." Course(s) receiving a grade of "W" are included in attempted courses when determining a standard of academic progress.
-A student will be limited to two withdrawals per course.
-Upon the third attempt, the student will not be permitted to withdraw, and will receive a grade for that course.
+Students who officially withdraw from a class or classes any time prior to the Withdrawal Deadline listed in the Official College Calendar will receive a grade of "W." Course(s) receiving a grade of "W" are included in attempted courses when determining a standard of academic progress.
+A student will be limited to two (2) withdrawals per course.
+Upon the third (3rd) attempt, the student will not be permitted to withdraw, and will receive a grade for the course.

-The responsibility for the evaluation of student coursework and the assignment of final grades rests with the professor who has been assigned to teach that course.
+The responsibility for the evaluation of student coursework and the assignment of final grades rests with the professor who has been assigned to teach the course.
 A student who believes that an error was made in the assignment of their final grade must contact his or her professor by the 28th calendar day after the start of classes in the following semester.
-For example, the student must request the review of a grade that was assigned in the Fall Semester by the 28th calendar day after the start of spring classes.
+For example, the student must request the review of a grade that was assigned in the Fall Semester by the 28th calendar day after the start of the immediate following Spring Semester.

 The professor who assigned the final grade must initiate a Change of Grade.
 The Change of Grade Form must be approved by the appropriate Academic Dean and forwarded to the Office of the Registrar.

 As a matter of practice, a grade is corrected only in the instance where an error was made in the recording of a grade.
 Under no circumstances will an Academic Dean change a student's grade.
 In rare cases under compelling extenuating circumstances, an Academic Dean may ask a professor to consider changing a grade if it is deemed appropriate to do so.